vzaidman/htz-frontend/README.md

 $ yarn run bootstrap
 ```

-Interdependent projects managed in the same monorepo will be symlinked.
+Interdependent packages managed in the same monorepo will be symlinked.

 Then work on whichever package(s) you like: